Imari Cheyne Tetu

 Profile

 Imari Cheyne Tetu is a graduate research assistant with EDLI and a PhD student in the Department of Writing, Rhetoric, and Cultures.
 She holds an A.A. in general studies from Kirtland Community College, a B.A. in Professional and Technical Writing from Saginaw Valley State University, and an M.A. in Digital Rhetoric and Professional Writing from Michigan State University.
-Her research interests include AI writing tools, UX research, web accessibility, and technical communication, and her teaching experience includes online, in-person, and hyflex versions of WRA 101: Writing as Inquiry and XA 242: Intro to Experience Architecture.
+Her research interests include AI writing tools, UX research, web accessibility, and technical communication, and her teaching experience includes Writing as Inquiry; Intro to Experience Architecture; Accessibility for the Humanities; and Information Architecture.
 Imari has worked as a graduate researcher with WIDE (Writing, Information, and Digital Experience) and as a freelance technical writer and instructional designer.
-She is also an active member of the Teach Access alumni network.
+She is also a member of the Teach Access alumni network steering committee.

 Education